crylune/linux-lune/README.md

 I also offer patches from `linux-hardened` tailored to work with the latest version of `linux-zen`, dubbed `lune-hardened`.

-# Why?
-The main motive behind this was wanting to use the Zen and Hardened kernels at the same time.
-No one seemed to have provided such a custom kernel, and the ones I've found were all grossly outdated.
-Applying the Hardened patches on top of Zen does not work without code modification due to diff conflicts.
-It seemed easy to adapt the Hardened patches and kernel configurations to work with Zen's, and here we are.

 # Attention
 - This kernel is intended to be used with [Arch Linux](https://archlinux.org/), and the patches are intended to be applied and built with the [Arch Build System](https://wiki.archlinux.org/title/Kernel/Arch_build_system) (ABS).
 - The security configuration in this kernel is very strict by default (confidentiality lockdown mode by default and intentionally having no `linux-lune-headers` for modules, which are omitted - sorry, NVIDIA users).
 Your desktop experience may be impacted by using this kernel, it is up to you to determine whether or not it aligns with your workflow.